stefaneng/primer-project/public_html/cgi-bin/index.md

 # Primer Project

-This is a primer project for Comp 490.
+This is the primer project for Comp 490.
 It is mostly documentation on the simple continuous integration/deployment of a github project using [travis-ci](https://travis-ci.org/) and [docker](https://www.docker.com/) for local testing.
 The backend is a cgi script that uses the [github markdown api](https://developer.github.com/v3/markdown/) to render markdown as html.
 Adding a query string of [`"?raw=true"`](http://www.csun.edu/~see93462/primer_project/cgi-bin/index.cgi?raw=true) will return the raw markdown.